joey-bolts/intern-test/README.md

 * You can call this assignment complete when all imports work when calling `php commands.php`

 ### Deliverables
-* Compile this project as a zip and send it to the correct email it.
+* Compile this project as a zip and mail it to your contactperson.

 ### Bonus points
-Make a pull request with your solution on this gitlab repository.
+Make a pull request with your solution on this github repository.